Subhash Chandra Lakhotia: Legacy

-Lakhotia's researches are focused on cytogenetics, gene expression, cell and developmental biology.
-He carried out pioneering research on Drosophila (fruit flies) with regard to its chromosome organization and replication, and on the organization and functions of the long-non-coding RNA 93D or the hsromega gene locus of Drosophila melanogaster.
+Lakhotia's research is focused on cytogenetics, gene expression, cell and developmental biology.
+He carried out pioneering research on Drosophila (fruit flies) with regards to its chromosome organization and replication, tissue-specific differences in expression of heat shock proteins, and discovery of Hsp60 in Drosophila.
+He has carried out life-time studies on the organization and functions of the 93D or the hsromega gene long-non-coding RNA locus of Drosophila melanogaster.
 During his doctoral studies on dosage compensation in Drosophila he further confirmed the hyperactive male-X model and elucidated its cellular autonomy.
 His discovery of active transcription in heterochromatin in Drosophila in early 1970s was one of the first documentations of transcriptional activity of heterochromatin.
 His later studies revealed the existence of two distinct replicon types in different cell types of Drosophila.

 He has been a pioneer researcher studying the long non-coding RNAs since 1980s and has contributed significantly to a wider appreciation of their function through sustained studies on the hsromega gene.
 His laboratory discovered the omega speckles in Drosophila nuclei and established essential functions of the lncRNAs produced by the hsromega gene in organization of the intra-nuclear omega speckles.
 His studies also helped identify how this lncRNA gene modulates apoptosis and neurodegeneration in Drosophila models of human diseases.

-More recently, he established Drosophila as a good model to understand the mechanisms of actions of some of the ayurvedic formulations.
+Since 2008, he established Drosophila as a good model to understand the mechanisms of actions of some of the ayurvedic formulations.
 His studies indicate that the Ayurvedic Amalaki Rasayana and Rasa-Sindoor can substantially suppress neurodegeneration associated with polyQ and Alzheimer's disorders.

-He has published more than 165 original research papers, review articles, and chapters in books, available at PubMed, an online repository of medical articles, and at ResearchGate.
-He has also written many articles relating policies about higher education, research publications, their assessment and ethics.
+He has published more than 200 original research papers, review articles, and chapters in books, available at PubMed, an online repository of medical articles, and at ResearchGate.
+He has also written more than 100 articles relating to policies on higher education, research publications, their assessment and ethics.